PDF Download: GERMAN | ENGLISH

 a.
 BCA commissions the haulage company.

-In the case of transit damage or similar the buyer can approach BCA as his contractual partner.
-In the relationship BCA and haulage company the haulage conditions of the haulage company apply in the case of recourse between the buyer and BCA.
+In the case of transit damage or similar the vendor can approach BCA as his contractual partner.
+In the relationship BCA and haulage company the haulage conditions of the haulage company apply, which will also apply in the case of recourse between the vendor and BCA.